They struggle because GTM grew reactively — without ever being intentionally designed as a system.

 Before deciding what to fix, leaders need clarity on where the system is actually constrained.

-XplainIQ is a diagnostic framework that evaluates go-to-market across all five GTM systems.
+XplainIQ is a diagnostic framework that helps leaders see how their GTM system is actually functioning.
 It does not generate playbooks.
 It does not prescribe tactics.
-It does not replace leadership judgment.
+It exists to codify insight — not replace leadership judgment.

 It provides objective visibility into: